Support For

 Incarcerated Parents/Caregivers

-Navigating any system, especially the criminal justice system, is arduous.
-We recognize the need for more community-based organizations that support people’s reentry that include trauma-informed practices, are culturally relevant, and understand community needs.
-The following links provide services, information, and resources to justice-involved parents or caregivers.
+Navigating any large system, especially the criminal justice system, can be arduous.
+We recognize the need for more community-based organizations and provide support for people’s reentry, such as trauma-informed practices.
+These links are for services, information, and resources for justice-involved parents or caregivers.

 A national program and resource directory has been created by Rutgers University.
 The directory includes programs for all 50 states and international programs.